pwalkerdev/prototyper/README.md

 ## Packaging

-If you want to build the extension locally and install it into VSCode, you will need to package it using the `vsce` tool.
+If you want to build the extension VSIX locally and install it into VSCode, you will need to package it using the `vsce` tool.
 First install it via npm with: `npm install -g @vscode/vsce`.
 Then you can build and pack the VSIX file using: `vsce pack --out ./release/prototyper.x.x.x.vsix --yarn --pre-release`.
 Once done, you can install the extension into VSCode by opening up the extensions tab, clicking the context menu button, and selecting the option to install VSIX.

+Also note that the `dist` folder must contain a subfolder called `HeadlessNetCore` which houses the Headless compiled assemblies.
+At this point in time, building the submodule and copying it to this folder must be done manually before running the `vsce pack` command.

+To compile the Headless submodule, you will need to run: `dotnet publish -f net8.0 -c Release` from the `./modules/Headless/HeadlessNetCore.` folder.

 ## Release Notes